 The government is abolishing the employer National Insurance on people under the age of 21, to make it cheaper for businesses to employ young people.
-Businesses are also be eligible for the Employment Allowance, which will cut their National Insurance contributions by £2,000.
+Businesses are also eligible for the employment allowance (external link), which will cut their National Insurance contributions by £2,000.

 The government plans to increase the number of apprentices and has introduced policies to try to encourage businesses to take on more of them.
 There are apprenticeships covering 170 industries and 1,500 job roles, including accountancy.

-The government will pay all course fees for apprentices aged 16-19 and 50% of fees for 19-23 year olds.
+The government will pay all course fees for apprentices aged 16-19 and 50% of fees for 19-23-year-olds.
 Small businesses might also be able to get a £1,500 grant from the National Apprenticeship Scheme for each one they hire.
-More details are available on www.apprentices.org.uk.
+More details are available on www.apprentices.org.uk (external link).

 Help to grow

 Growth Vouchers offer help on issues including: raising finance and managing cash flow; recruiting and training staff; improving leadership and management skills; marketing; attracting and keeping customers; making the most of digital technology.
-Information on what’s on offer, and how to claim can be found on Gov.uk.
+Information on what’s on offer, and how to claim can be found at Gov.uk (external link).

-There are plenty of grants available to small businesses, providing money to help firms to start up, as well as loans to grow, take on new staff and start exporting, and to get advice and mentoring.
+There are plenty of grants available to small businesses, providing money to help firms to start up, grow, take on new staff, start exporting or access advice.

 Grants can be very handy to provide extra capital for your business, but you need a good business plan to convince those in charge to give you their money.
-A list of the government-funded grants on offer throughout the country is available at Gov.uk’s business support section.
+A list of the government-funded grants on offer throughout the country is available at Gov.uk’s business support section (external link).